aspose-html-cloud/aspose-html-cloud-dotnet/docs/DocumentApi.md

-# DocumentApi
+# IDocumentApi

-All URIs are relative to *https://api.aspose.cloud/v1.1*
+All URIs are relative to *https://api.aspose.cloud/v3.0*

 Method | HTTP request | Description